 The average household causes about 6 tonnes of carbon dioxide every year.
-Adopting the recommendations in this report can reduce emissions and protect the environment.
+Adopting the recommendations in this report can reduce and protect the environment.
 You could reduce emissions even more by switching to renewable energy sources.
 In addition there are many simple everyday measures that will save money, improve comfort and reduce the impact on the environment.
 Some examples are given at the end of this report.

-Visit the Government's website at www.communities.gov.uk/epbd to:
+Visit the Department for Communities and Local Government website at www.communities.gov.uk/epbd to:

-- Find how to confirm the authenticity of an energy performance certificate - Find how to make a complaint about a certificate or the assessor who produced it - Learn more about the national register where this certificate has been lodged - Learn more about energy efficiency and reducing energy consumption.
+- Find how to confirm the authenticity of an energy performance certificate - Find how to make a complaint about a certificate or the assessor who produced it - Learn more about the national register where this certificate has been lodged the Department is the controller of the data on the register for Data Protection Act 1998 purposes - Learn more about energy efficiency and reducing energy consumption